A 'Hostile Working Environment' -- What It Is and What It Is Not | Sessions

-Employees frequently complain about a "hostile working environment."
-The term has specific legal meaning that is much more narrow than is typically thought.
+Employees frequently complain about a 'hostile working environment.'
+The term has specific legal meaning that is much narrower than is typically thought.
 It does not ordinarily cover demanding or unpleasant bosses, rude or gossipy co-workers, or hot-tempered customers.
-To the contrary, it requires conduct that meets certain legal standards and is tied to a protected classification such as sex or race.
+To the contrary, it requires conduct that meets certain legal standards and is tied to a protected classification such as age, sex or race.
 HR professionals must know how to distinguish between complaints of a hostile working environment that potentially involve unlawful conduct and require a thorough investigation, and those that merely describe the ordinary stresses of the work day.
 This presentation will highlight the difference.

 - Learn how to distinguish between complaints of a hostile environment that require a full investigation and those that do not.

 - Learn how to address complaints that do not involve unlawful conduct or violations of company policy.

 In-person session offerings are on a first-come, first-served basis.

 To view all event accessibility & accommodations details visit here.